Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

 Union County’s generous tree canopy can be tough on aerial recreation, but if you want to send your kite aloft with minimal interference from our leafy friends, take a trip to our Oak Ridge Park in Clark.
 Once a golf course, Oak Ridge still shows its golfing roots with amazing vistas of open space and just a smattering of trees in between.

-Oak Ridge also hosts of our Summer Arts series of free outdoor concerts each July and August.
-The Summer Arts series also travels to other County parks throughout the summer, so download a fridge-friendly calendar to keep track of the dates and locations.
+Oak Ridge also hosts some of our Summer Arts series of free outdoor concerts each.
+The Summer Arts series travels to other County parks in July and August, so download a fridge-friendly calendar to keep track of the dates and locations.

 For a rundown on all activities in County parks, visit our Parks Activities page.

 How about a free outdoor movie with yoga for kids!
 Catch our Family Flix series of free kids’ movies on Tuesday nights and join in a free session of gentle stretching and relaxation, especially designed for kids.